Timothy C. Hain, MD • Last update: December 1, 2022

 Simple methods of opening the Eustachian tube are swallowing or chewing gum.
 You may wish to carry a bottle of water with you.
 We do not reccomend more forceful maneuvers in which air is forced into the middle ear as there is some risk of injuring the ear drum.

 Sade et al (2003) recently advanced the hypothesis that ear vulnerability to pressure fluctuation (barotrauma) is correlated with the amount of mastoid pneumatization -- how well aerated the bone is behind the ear.
-It is too soon to say whether this idea is indeed correct.
+It is uncertain whether this idea is indeed correct.

 Decongestants such as decongestant nose drops (available over the counter) may help by opening up the nasal passages.
 These preparations are not recommended in persons with hypertension however.
 Antihistamines such as Dramamine (Tm) can also be taken before getting on the airplane may help manage pressure fluctuations by keeping the Eustachian tube open.
 There are many other antihistamines (such as meclizine) that can also be used in this situation.
 Use of nasal steroids for several days before flying may help quiet down an allergy.